List of Helix band members: Since 2007

 Helix released The Power of Rock and Roll in 2007, although none of the current members besides Vollmer performed on the album.
 This was followed the next year by A Heavy Mental Christmas, which featured all but Lawson.
 In February 2009, it was announced that Crash Kelly's Sean Kelly had replaced Fonseca on bass.
 The following month, Helix also revealed that Brent Doerner had replaced VanDyk for a third tenure in the band, while Rob MacEachern (who played drums on several recent Helix releases) had taken over from Niemi.
 By August that year, a reunion of the 'classic' 1984–1989 lineup of Vollmer, Doerner, Daryl Gray and Greg Hinz had been announced for a tour starting in October; later, Kaleb "Duckman" Duck was announced as the group's second guitarist.

 In June 2012, Helix announced that Brent Doerner would be leaving the band for a third time in September.
 He was replaced by John Claus.
 By February 2014, Claus had been replaced by Chris Julke, who recorded the band's next album Bastard of the Blues.
 This was followed in 2019 by Old School, before Duck left in November that year and was replaced briefly by former guitarist Mark Chichkan and then by Gary Borden.

+Original keyboardist Don Simmons died on July 25, 2021.
+Dan Fawcett, guitarist for Helix from 2002 to 2004, died on 6 November 2022 at age 52 after being stabbed in Gibbons Park, in London, Ontario.
+Craig Allan, 48, was charged with second degree murder, while Allana Lebars, 41, pleaded guilty to manslaughter after being originally charged with second-degree murder.

+Drummer Greg "Fritz" Hinz died on February 16, 2024.